 Baskets, hampers, overhead rails, and drying racks keep your clothes (both clean and dirty) organised.

-Provide a spacious benchtop
+Install a spacious benchtop

 The benchtop is a key element of a functional laundry.
 Place it over your stowaway laundry bins or over your front-loading washer and dryer for easier sorting and folding of clothes.

-We personally recommend using benchtops made from laminate, lacquered wood, and engineered stone.
+It is highly-recommended to use durable benchtops made from laminate, lacquered wood, and engineered stone.
 These benchtop materials are impervious to moisture and can last for decades.

 Opt for deep, stainless steel sinks